 Get Some Help

-If you need extra help or support, here are links to organisations who may be able to help you.
+If you need extra help or support, here are links to other organisations which may be able to help you:

 Find your local Foodbank

 For access to Government offices and information about taxes and tax credits go to gov.uk

 Mind in Cambridgeshire for better mental health.
 If you are in a mental health crisis you can call 111 from any phone.

 Samaritans or phone 116 123

 Domestic abuse doesn’t just happen to other people.
 It can happen in any household.
 It is widespread and under-reported and can happen to men or women.

 The most important thing you can do if you or a member of your household is suffering domestic abuse is to tell someone.
 Hundred Houses Society is opposed to all forms of domestic abuse and will offer support and advice to those who experience it.

 Details of other organisations that can help and support you are given below: